trivago/trivago-gtm-template/README.md

 ```
 https://example.com/?param1=123&trv_reference=ref_1
 ```
-The recommended way would be to extract this value and store it as a 1rd party cookie for 30 days.
+The recommended way would be to extract this value and store it as a dataLayer variable.
 For this we can do the following:

 1. Create new variable by navigating to **Variables** menu;
 2. Click **New** under the **User-Defined Variables** section;
 3. Click on **Variable configuration** card;
-4. Select the variable type as a **1st-Party Cookie**;
+4. Select the variable type as a **Data Layer Variable**;
-5. Type under the **Cookie name** the value **GTM_TRV_REFERENCE_TR** or the other one but note it somewhere;
+5. Type under the **Data Layer Variable Name** the value **trv Reference ID** or the other one but note it somewhere;
 6. Type the variable name on the top of the page as **trv_ref**;
 7. Save the variable and go to the **Tags** page;